Spontaneous CP violation in the D_5-symmetric four-Higgs-doublet models: Complex vacua vs real vacua

-Furthermore, to compare the potential depths of two vacua, one must first determine whether they can coexist as local minima.
-This requires checking whether there exists a region in parameter space where both the potential constraints and the positive definiteness conditions can be simultaneously satisfied.
-In the $D_5$ 4HDM, proving the coexistence of such vacua is a formidable challenge, given the complexity of the vacuum structure, the large number of parameters, and the involved nature of the positive definiteness conditions.
-If such a parameter region exists, the two vacua can both be local minima, and one may compare their potential depths by evaluating the difference \(\Delta V = V_{\text{R}} - V_{\text{C}}\), which generally depends on the specific choice of parameters.
-A comparison between real and complex vacua is a prerequisite for determining the global minimum of the vacuum, which is crucial for subsequent phenomenological analyses.
+To compare the potential depths of two vacua, one must first determine whether they can coexist as local minima.
+This requires identifying a region in parameter space where both the potential constraints and the positive-definiteness conditions are satisfied simultaneously.
+In the $D_5$ 4HDM, establishing such coexistence is a formidable challenge, given the complexity of the vacuum structure, the large number of parameters, and the intricacy of the positive-definiteness conditions.
+If such a parameter region exists, the two vacua can both be local minima, and one may compare their depths by evaluating \(\Delta V = V_{\text{R}} - V_{\text{C}}\), which generally depends on the chosen parameters.
+Comparing real and complex vacua is a prerequisite for determining the global vacuum minimum, which is crucial for subsequent phenomenological analyses.